Blesmol/pfscf/docs/templates.md

 ```
 </details>

-The only mandatory top-level field in such a template is the `id`, all other top-level fields (`description`, `inherit`, `presets`, `content`) in this basic structure are optional.
+The only mandatory top-level fields in such a template are the `id` and the `description`, all other top-level fields (`inherit`, `presets`, `content`) in this basic structure are optional.
-Of course, a template that only consists of an `id`  does not make much sense.
+Of course, a template that only consists of an `id` and a `description` does not make much sense.
 But who am I to judge?

 Each entry below `content` and `presets` must have an ID that is unique within that section.